-The thirtieth annual "regional" Symposium on Chemical Physics, will be held on the weekend of November 7-9, 2014 at the University of Waterloo.
-As usual, the Symposium will include both invited and contributed oral papers, as well as a Poster session, and it will run from the evening of Friday November 7 to mid-day on Sunday November 9.
-The Friday evening scientific session, beginning at 7:30 PM, will be followed by opportunities for informal socializing and discussion, while the Saturday afternoon Poster session and reception will be followed by the conference banquet and the usual extended discussions at the grad club.
+The thirty-first annual Symposium on Chemical Physics, will be held on the weekend of November 6-8, 2015 at the University of Waterloo.
+As usual, the Symposium will include both invited and contributed oral papers, as well as a Poster session, and it will run from the evening of Friday November 6 to mid-day on Sunday November 8.
+The Friday evening scientific session, beginning at 7:30 PM, will be followed by opportunities for informal socializing and discussion, while the Saturday afternoon Poster session and reception will be followed by the conference banquet and the usual extended discussions at the Grad Club.
 This year's invited speakers and their topics are:

 The Roger E. Miller Lecturer

 Mapping Atomic Motions with Ultrabright Electrons: The Chemists' Gedanken Experiment Enters the Lab Frame